thomasfischl/ngx-groundhog/src/lib/radio/README.md

 The `<gh-radio-button>` uses an internal `<input type="radio">` to provide an accessible experience.
 This internal radio button receives focus and is automatically labelled by the text content of the `<gh-radio-button>` element.

-Radio button groups should should be given a meaningful label via `aria-label` or `aria-labelledby`.
+Radio button groups should be given a meaningful label via `aria-label` or `aria-labelledby`.